raphael-proust/OGL-SRD5/pages/12.conditions/default.md

 * A paralyzed creature is incapacitated (see the condition) and can’t move or speak.
 * The creature automatically fails Strength and Dexterity saving throws.
 * Attack rolls against the creature have advantage.
-* Any attack that hits the creature is a critical hit if the attacker is within 5 feet of the creature.
+* Any attack that hits the creature is a critical hit if the attacker is within 1.5m of the creature.

 ### Petrified
 * A petrified creature is transformed, along with any nonmagical object it is wearing or carrying, into a solid inanimate substance (usually stone).
 Its weight increases by a factor of ten, and it ceases aging.